Angular Signal Forms – Everything You Need to Know

 }

-As usual, this validator must also be stored in the schema:
+This validator must also be added to the schema:

 export const flightSchema = schema<Flight>((path) => {